How to Build a Budget Racecar

 The First Run

-At this point, the car was at a good baseline, so it was time to go to class.
-I enrolled in Foundations of Road Racing at (the now closed) Driveway Austin, and had my first track experience.
+With the car at a stable baseline, I enrolled in Foundations of Road Racing at the (now closed) Driveway Austin.

-I learned a ton and also quickly learned the limitations of the car.
-The body roll was bad and the all-season tires had no grip.
-It was time to move beyond regular maintenance.
+I learned two things quickly: I loved being on track, and the car had major limitations.
+The body roll was comical and the all-season tires had zero grip.
+It was time to move beyond maintenance and into engineering.

 The Build

-- To fix the body roll, I installed Whiteline’s Saw Bar Kit.
-I actually didn’t change the stock springs or shocks–this made all the suspension change I needed.
+- Handling: To kill the body roll, I installed a Whiteline Sway Bar Kit.
+I kept the stock springs and shocks; the bars alone did the heavy lifting.

 The Re-Run

-By now, it was time for Advanced Road Racing at Driveway Austin.
-Sadly, I was in one of the last classes before they sold the land to the City of Austin.
-Here’s a lap around the full grand-prix course configuration:
+I took the updated build to Advanced Road Racing at Driveway Austin.
+I was in one of the last classes before the land was sold to the city.
+Here’s a lap around the Grand Prix configuration:

 A lap around the L3 configuration at Driveway Austin.